OSGeo/PROJ/README.md

 ### Distribution files and format

 Sources are distributed in one or more files.
-The principle elements of the system are in a compress tar file named `proj-x.y.z.tar.gz` where "x" will indicate major release number, "y" indicates minor release number and "z" indicates the patch number of the release.
+The principle elements of the system are stored in a compressed tar file named `proj-x.y.z.tar.gz` where "x" will indicate the major release number, "y" indicates the minor release number, and "z" indicates the patch number of the release.

 In addition to the PROJ software package, distributions of datum conversion grid files and PROJ parameter files are also available.
-The grid package is distributed under the name `proj-datumgrid-x.y.zip`, where "x" is the major release version and "y" the minor release version numbers.
+The grid package is distributed under the name `proj-datumgrid-x.y.zip`, where "x" is the major release version and "y" is the minor release version numbers.
 Similarly regional packages are distributed.
 The regional packages contain resources that are not essential to the functionality of PROJ but still of value to users in the region